mysterious-coding/base_entranced/README.md

 ####Random teams/capts in siege
 Although base_enhanced supports random teams/capts, but it doesn't work for siege mode.
 In base_entranced this is fixed and you can generate random teams/capts even in siege.

+####/forceready and /forceunready
+Use /forceready <clientnumber> and /forceunready <clientnumber> to force a player to have ready or not ready status.
+Use -1 to force everybody.

+####/g_allow_ready
+Use to enable/disable players from using the /ready command.

 ####Additional tools for mapmakers
 Mapmakers can add some extra flags to .npc files for additional control over NPCs:
 * dempProof 1 = NPC is invulnerable to DEMP damage